mykelalvis/FT/Traveller/WORKING/Mongoose/Vehicle Handbook.md

 ARMOR

 The Hostile Environment Vehicle
 (HEV-12) is a tracked crawler well protected against environmental extremes.
-This fuel-cell-powered vehicle can operate in extremes from the depths of space to 300 metres under water.
+This fuel-cell-powered vehicle can operate in extremes from the depths of space to 300 meters under water.
 It is not capable of atmospheric flight, though it can make jumps of significant height and breadth with its auxiliary thrusters.

 FRONT 30